By Evelyn Heis, Film & Television Columnist

 I was eight when I first came to the UK.
-I had been taking English lessons for two years in a Spanish private school, preparing for what my mum described as my ‘first big move!’
+I had been taking English lessons two years prior in a Spanish private school, preparing for what my mum described as my ‘first big move!’
 (She had clearly overlooked the fact that we had migrated from Argentina six years earlier.)
 I remember being excited for how my new life would be - regardless of the fact that I would be leaving my dad and other family - and I anxiously awaited all the new friends and the endless world of possibilities the UK had to offer.
 So, my mum, step-dad, younger brother, and I moved to Wales in the Summer before I turned nine.

 During those years, my mum would often nag me about watching television with subtitles, arguing that they would help me to better understand things, and - she’ll be happy to hear this – they did.
-In adjusting to my new Welsh life, I watched everything with subtitles, hoping that I would soon be able to speak like my classmates.
+In adjusting to my new Welsh life, I watched everything with subtitles, hoping that I would soon be able to speak like my classmates and blend in with everyone else.
 I visited the library frequently, immersing myself in storybooks I’d never had access to, and thus, my love for literature flourished.
 The books I’d take out I would devour in seconds, and I’d spend countless hours reading to my brother with my Peppa Pig night light.
 At that age, if I wasn’t playing outside with friends, I was curled up in bed watching a movie - with subtitles - or writing silly stories for my brother.
 I haven’t changed much since.

 One particular day in October, my teacher, Mr. Allers, invited me to an after-school Film Club he had just initiated.
 Here, we would watch films weekly and then review them.
 Me being me, I couldn’t stop there, writing additional reviews for the films that I grew up watching and loved dearly - from Lilo and Stitch (2002) to The Nightmare Before Christmas (1993).